Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

 \subsection{Evaluation Methodology}

 Broadly, our goal is to empirically measure the impact of generative models with different DP mechanisms, $\epsilon$ levels, and data imbalance ratios have on class/subgroups distributions in the generated synthetic data and downstream task performance.
-We consider three settings: \begin{enumerate} \item {\em Class size, precision, and recall} -- we focus on the effect on class.
-Here, we report class recall (opposed to accuracy per class) as it is the proper definition of the proportion of correctly predicated records per class.
-We also include precision because the target columns in all datasets are imbalanced. \item {\em Single-attribute subgroup size and accuracy} -- we focus on the effect on a single-attribute subgroup.
-Here, we treat a single feature (e.g., sex) from the dataset as a subgroup.
-We imbalance the dataset, so the minority subgroup comprises the desired ratio of the population while keeping the class per subgroup balanced. \item {\em Multiple-attribute subgroup size and accuracy} -- we focus on the effect on multiple-attribute subgroups.
-Here, we treat an intersection of features (e.g., age, sex, and race) from the dataset as small fine-grained subgroups.
-Like in the previous setting, we balance the data according to only a single-attribute subgroup; otherwise, we risk throwing too much data out.
-We discard subgroups with fewer than 25 members. \end{enumerate}
+We consider four settings: \begin{compactenum} \item[S1)] {\em Binary class size, precision, and recall.} We focus on the effect on binary classes, reporting class recall and precision because the target columns in all datasets are imbalanced. \item[S2)] {\em Multi-class size, precision, and recall.} We study the effect on multi-classes.
+As in the previous setting, we report class recall and precision. \item[S3)] {\em Single-attribute subgroup size, accuracy, and correlation.} We analyze the effect on a single-attribute subgroup.
+Here, we treat a single feature (e.g., sex) as a subgroup.
+We imbalance the dataset, so the minority subgroup comprises the desired ratio of the population while keeping the class per subgroup balanced. \item[S4)] {\em Multi-attribute subgroup size, accuracy, and correlation.} We focus on the effect on multi-attribute subgroups.
+We treat an intersection of features (e.g., age, sex, and race) as small fine-grained subgroups.
+As in the previous setting, we balance the data only according to a single-attribute subgroup; otherwise, we risk throwing too much data out.
+Thus, we discard subgroups with fewer than 25 members. \end{compactenum}

-All evaluation settings follow three steps: dataset preparation, synthetic data generation, and prediction; see below.
+All evaluation settings follow three steps: dataset preparation, synthetic data generation, and prediction -- see below.

 \descr{Dataset Preparation.} First, we split the dataset into training and testing if the latter is not explicitly provided.
-If the subgroup imbalance level is provided (settings 2. and 3.), for both training and testing datasets, we balance the subgroup by class, so there are 50\% of each class per subgroup.
+If the subgroup imbalance level is provided (S3 and S4), for both training and testing datasets, we balance the subgroup by class, so there are 50\% of each class per subgroup (we only consider binary classes in these settings).

 Then, we imbalance the datasets to the desired subgroup imbalance level (while maintaining class parity), where the level represents the ratio of minority subgroup to the total size of the dataset.